-A: Mental health clinics, rehabilitation centers, emergency departments, correctional settings, partial hospitalization programs, psychiatric hospitals, inpatient mental health facilities, private practice settings, state mental health departments, primary care clinics, school or college settings, telepsychiatry opportunities, substance abuse and recovery programs, child and adolescent assessment centers, mental health crisis clinics.
+A: PMHNPs can be employed at mental health clinics, rehabilitation centers, emergency departments, correctional settings, partial hospitalization programs, psychiatric hospitals, inpatient mental health facilities, private practice settings, state mental health departments, primary care clinics, school or college settings, telepsychiatry opportunities, substance abuse and recovery programs, child and adolescent assessment centers, and mental health crisis clinics.

 The baccalaureate degree program in nursing, master’s degree program, doctor of nursing practice program, and post graduate APRN certificate programs at the Cizik School of Nursing are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 - Admission Requirements